colindbrown/parallel-functional-2048/README.md

 ./pf2048 int - Play a game of 2048
 ./pf2048 simple - Have the agent play a game using sequential adversarial search
 ./pf2048 ab - Have the agent play a game using sequential adversarial search with alpha beta pruning
-./pf2048 full - Have the agent play a game using full parallel tree search without alpha-beta pruning
+./pf2048 par - Have the agent play a game using full parallel tree search without alpha-beta pruning
 ./pf2048 mixed - Have the agent play a game using a Young Brothers Can Wait parallel search strategy